Internet DRAFT - draft-gandhi-spring-sr-enhanced-plm

 packets as packets need to be punted from the forwarding fast path

-and generate the reply packets thereby limiting the scale for number
+and reply packets are generated.
+This limits the scale for number

-S-BFD sessions and faster fault detection intervals.
-In addition,
+S-BFD sessions and faster connectivity loss detection interval.

-Enabling multiple protocols, S-BFD for liveness monitoring and STAMP
+Enabling multiple protocols, S-BFD for connectivity verification and

-for performance measurement increases the deployment and operational
+STAMP for performance measurement increases the deployment and

-complexities a network.
-Also, implementing multiple protocols in a
+operational complexities in a network.
+Also, implementing multiple

 This document defines procedures for Enhanced Performance and

-Liveness Monitoring (PLM) for end-to-end SR paths including SR
+Liveness Monitoring of end-to-end SR paths including SR Policies for

-Policies for both SR-MPLS and SRv6 data planes, those reduce the
+both SR-MPLS and SRv6 data planes, those reduce the deployment and

-deployment and operational complexities in a network.
-The procedures
+operational complexities in a network.
+The procedures use the

-locations as the base STAMP test packets to leverage the existing
+packets to leverage the existing hardware support for it.

 2. Conventions Used in This Document